PARC/ai-ethics/Committee-Guidelines.md

 ## Possible points of discussion

 - Do you trust the client you’re working with?
-- Is the machine learning team pursuing diversity, equity and, other means of inclusion within machine learning development teams? (is the team working on the project diverse?)
+- Is the machine learning team pursuing diversity, equity and, other means of inclusion within machine learning development teams (i.e.,is the team working on the project diverse)?
 This will help to identify and prevent inadvertent discrimination.
 - Imagine yourself as subject to all possible outcomes of a system, are they all equally fair and just from that point-of-view?
 "If you can't decide what side you will end up on, any side should be good." (e.g., John Rawls theory of justice)

 ## Sources